aaronh1986/SOUND-STORE-milestone-4/README.md

 Amazon Web Services S3 was used to store the projects static files and images.

 1. On 'aws.amazon.com' I set up an account following the onscreen instructions after clicking the orange button in the top right corner of the homepage.
-2. Once logged in I clicked on s3 and pressed the orange button with Create Button on it.
+2. Once logged in I clicked on s3 and pressed the orange button with Create Bucket on it.
 3. On the following page I unblocked public access.
 4. I then enabled Static Website Hosting.
 5. In the permissions tab, within the CORS configuration link I filled in the text area with code that connects the heroku app to the s3 bucket.